Thervampire/learngit/readme.txt

 Git tracks changes of files.
 I love China.

-Greating a new branch is qusk!
+Greating a new branch is quick AND simple!

 Greaing a new branch is good!
 oh hahha